Pre-Book/docs/docs/faq/features.md

 ---
 icon: material/trash-can
 title: Removed Features
-description: All features that are removed in PreBook.
+description: All features that are removed in PreBook by default.
 ---

 # :material-trash-can: Removed Features